nmc97/metabarcoding_at_cefas_tutorial/docs/source/metabarcoding-getting_started.rst

   - `Trimmomatic <http://www.usadellab.org/cms/?page=trimmomatic>`_
   - `fastp <https://github.com/OpenGene/fastp>`_

-- deduplicating - removing reads which appear more than once in the dataset (reads can be overlapping and highly similar but reads that are identical are redundant)
+- Deduplicating - removing reads which appear more than once in the dataset (reads can be overlapping and highly similar but reads that are identical are redundant)

 e.g. in Dada2 tutorial